Sandra Yanira Martínez Tobar

 Sandra Yanira Martínez Tobar (born 1959, San Salvador) is a Salvadoran pioneer in the field of meteorology, being the first woman to work in the National Meteorological Service later known as the Environmental Observatory of the Ministry of Environment and Natural Resources, from where she retired in 2019.
-During the legislative and municipal elections on February 28, 2021, she was elected deputy of the Legislative Assembly of El Salvador for La Libertad Department during the period from May 1, 2021 to May 1, 2024.
+During the legislative and municipal elections on February 28, 2021, she was elected deputy of the Legislative Assembly of El Salvador for La Libertad Department during the period from 1 May 2021 to 1 May 2024.

 Weather career

 Her interest in meteorology began at the age of 19 through a scholarship program promoted by the National Meteorological Service through the University of El Salvador.
 She was a fellow in the World Meteorological Organization, where she obtained a specialty in aeronautical, hydrological, and maritime.
 She also graduated from the University of El Salvador.
 In addition, she carried out studies in the office of the National Oceanic and Atmospheric Administration.
 She is certified and accredited as a meteorologist and hydrologist from the United States Department of Commerce, among other studies carried out in Spain, Guatemala, and the United States.

 She worked for 19 years in aeronautical meteorology at Comalapa and Ilopango airports.